Austin-2/Newvie/README.md

  * **/newvie set_vote_timer** [hours]: Sets the number of hours the poll will be open for.
    * hours: A float.
 Will be converted to seconds for `asyncio.sleep`.
+   * Keep in mind, movie candidates are not saved through reboots, so the movie list would need to be created and posted before the device reboots.

 # Discord Setup
 While it is certainly not necessary, I recommend to have 4 text channels and one role for this to work and look nice: